ghiggi/gpm_api/docs/source/installation.rst

 Virtual environment
 ==================================

-While not mandatory, utilizing a virtual environment when installing GPI-API is recommended.
+While not mandatory, utilizing a virtual environment when installing GPM-API is recommended.
 Using a virtual environment for installing packages provides isolation of dependencies, easier package management, easier maintenance, improved security, and improved development workflow.